-Recently, on August 20, 2019, the Third Environmental Court of Valdivia, in a divided ruling, rejected three reinstatement appeals where the company, the workers' unions and the Environmental Assessment Service requested that the third precautionary measure be annulled.
-On the same date, it revoked the Environmental Qualification Resolution that authorized the company to blast.
-Mina Invierno is currently analyzing the scope and basis of this ruling, Mina Invierno believes that if this judicial situation does not change soon, its mining operation will not be able to continue and it will be forced to fully halt mining at the end of the year.
+On August 20, 2019, the Third Environmental Court of Valdivia revoked the Environmental Qualification Resolution that authorized Mina Invierno to carry out blasting.
+The Company believes that if this judicial situation does not change soon, its mining operation will not be able to continue and it will be forced to fully halt mining at the end of the year.
 This will have a tremendous social impact for its employees, its suppliers and the community of Magallanes in general.
-The assets associated with this investment by Empresas Copec S.A. as of June 30, 2019 amount to MUS\$186.
+The assets associated with this investment by Empresas Copec S.A. as of September 30, 2019 amount to MUS\$180.

-Mina Invierno is fully convinced of its legitimate right to carry out blasting as approved in the Environmental Qualification Resolution obtained in September 2018, and will continue to explore all available legal avenues to reverse the decision of the Environmental Court of Valdivia, and believes that the technical evidence and solid arguments provided by institutions and national and international experts on this matter will finally prevail.
+Mina Invierno is fully convinced of its legitimate right to carry out blasting as approved in the Environmental Qualification Resolution obtained in September 2018, and believes in the technical evidence and solid arguments provided by institutions and national and international experts regarding this matter.
+The company will continue to use all available legal proceedings to reverse the decision of the Valdivia Environmental Court.
+On 6 September 2019, it filed an appeal against that decision.